auriocus/VecTcl/benchmarks/jitcompiler.md

 This code was compiled using the standard VecTcl compiler, which compiles to Tcl (`vproc`), marked by the black line in the graph.
 The code was also compiled by `jitproc`, which compiles into C and passes the code to tcc4tcl.
-The auto-generated code was further manually optimized to reduce the pointer dereferences in the inner loop (VecTcl-tcc-tweaked), and passed to gcc to compile a loadable dynamic library.
+The auto-generated code was further passed to gcc to compile a loadable dynamic library, and a manually optimized inner loop was created using inline assembly in the tcc compiled version (VecTcl-tcc-assembly)

 Up to a vector length of 1000, all native code generation paths significantly outrun the Tcl backend, by avoiding the costs of invoking the VecTcl library functions via the bytecode interpreter.
-Until 100,000 data points, the tcc compiled expressions are even slightly slower than the Tcl versions, which is due to the better optimization of the ahead-of-time compiler (gcc) during compilation of VecTcl.
+Until 100,000 data points, the tcc compiled expressions are slightly slower than the Tcl versions, which is due to the better optimization of the ahead-of-time compiler (gcc) during compilation of VecTcl.
 For even larger arrays, the generated temporaries of the Tcl backend exhaust the L3 cache of the machine, and tcc wins